XiaoLing941212/Summer-Leet-Code/README.md

 不能吃零食

 ### Goal
-At least 3 questions per day on weekdays and 2 questions per day on weekends
+At least 3 questions per day on weekdays.
+(Above Mediums)

+Saturday is basketball day.
+Lazy allowed.
+(Maybe some Easys with at least one Medium)

+Sunday is sleeping day.
+Lazy allowed.
+(Maybe some Easys with at least one Medium)

 ### July